Skip to content

 3. Badwater Basin

 Badwater Basin is a large aquifer in Death Valley.
-The basin spans over 120,000 acres of salt flats found in the park.
-The basin is a 20-minute drive from Furnace Creek, making it an easy area to get to.
+It spans over 120,000 acres of salt flats in the park.
+The basin is a 20-minute drive from Furnace Creek, making it easy to access.

-The Badwater Basin is the lowest elevation point in North America.
-It sits at 86 metres below sea level.
-Coincidentally, the highest point in the United States, Mount Whitney, is less than 85 miles away from Badwater Basin.
+The Badwater Basin is the lowest elevation point in North America, at 86 metres below sea level.
+Coincidentally, Mount Whitney is the highest point in the United States, less than 85 miles from Badwater Basin.

 It is called Badwater Basin due to the salt levels in the water.
-When prospectors surveyed the area, their animals would not drink from the pool.
-This caused them to think the water in this part of Death Valley was “bad”.
+When prospectors surveyed the area, their animals would not drink from the pool, which caused them to think the water in this part of Death Valley was “bad.”

 4. Rhyolite Ghost Town

-Although Rhyolite Ghost Town is not technically inside Death Valley National Park, it is still a great location to visit in the area.
-Rhyolite was built during the California Gold Rush.
-The town boomed as more prospectors came to the area.
+Although Rhyolite Ghost Town is not technically inside Death Valley National Park, it is still a great place to visit in the area.
+Rhyolite was built during the California Gold Rush, and the town boomed as more prospectors came to the area.

 After just 20 years, what was once a thriving town was desolate and in disrepair due to the end of the Gold Rush.
 Today, visitors can explore the old buildings, check out the town’s abandoned rail cars, and more.